Scroll into the helix

 Compulsive Building

 If I can see it, I will build it.
-The ZODIAC portal system is proof.
+The an LGBTQIA+ venue portal system is proof.

 14 staff portals — Farrah, Dee, James, Jamie, Connor, Roddy, Charlie, Cale, Tao, Victoria, Ron, Squibby, Phil, Ross — each one role-specific, copy-paste-ready, mobile-first, one-tap share.
 Built because a brain that builds cannot not build when it sees a clear need.

-→ zodiacbarlondon.com/portal/[name] — every staff member has a home
+→ partnerships.community/portal/[name] — every staff member has a home

 Both